Nicolas-Paiva/my-swe-diary/README.md

 ## January 4th, 2024:

 I have already "finished" my Linear Algebra, Ethics and Multimedia Systems assignments.
 I only need to finish Computer Systems and wait for IP now...

+## January 8th, 2024:

+Another week is starting, and January is going to be a tough month.
+I will have my final exams soon so I will have to focus on other subjects, which means I am not gonna be able to program as much as I wanted to.
+But in any case, I will still try to program as much as possible.